Schedule a Consultation

 Contact Our Dallas Contested Will Attorney Today

-If you have questions about a will in Texas or believe something just doesn’t add up, call Staubus, Blankenship, Legere and Walker PLLC at (214) 833-0100.
+If you have questions about a will in Texas or believe something is off, call Staubus, Blankenship, Legere and Walker PLLC at (214) 833-0100.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Our Dallas contested will attorney can explain your options, answer your questions, and help you take action before time runs out.

 What Evidence Do You Need to Contest a Will in Texas_ ImageWhen a loved one passes away, dealing with grief is hard enough—facing an inheritance dispute makes it even harder.
 But if the will does not reflect your loved one’s true intentions, you may have valid grounds to challenge it.
-Texas probate courts do allow will contests, but only if you have the legal right to do so and can back your claim with strong evidence.
-Knowing what counts as evidence to contest a will can help you determine if taking legal action is the right move.
+Texas probate courts allow will contests, but only if you have the legal right to do so and can back your claim with substantial evidence.
+Knowing what qualifies as valid evidence to contest a will can help determine if taking legal action is right.

 Legal Grounds for Contesting a Will